-- Academic certificates -diploma, degree and transcript of results- legalized by relevant means (for more information please click here)
+- Academic certificates - diploma, degree and transcript of results, legalized by relevant means

-Students can find out more about the offered programs and their prices here or by directly contacting Carolina Padilla under firstname.lastname@example.org.
+Students can find out more about the offered programs and their prices here or by directly contacting Carolina Padilla at firstname.lastname@example.org.

 Students meeting specific criteria might qualify for one of UCAM's scholarships.
 In some cases, a partial coverage of the student's tuition fees is possible.
 Also, professional and elite athletes can be considered for a partial or full coverage of their tuition fees.

-Furthermore, several students each year are given the opportunity of interning with one of UCAM's professional departments during their lecture-free hours and thereby finance their studies.
+Furthermore, several students each year are given the opportunity of interning with one of UCAM's professional departments during their lecture-free hours to help finance their studies.
 Those students interested in finding an internship at UCAM should directly contact the respective departments.

 Another option of financing one's studies is to apply for a study loan, which will have to be paid back (in some instances with interest) after the degree course has been successfully completed.
 Spanish banks such as Santander and Cajamar are two examples of financial entities in this context.
-Depending on the student's country of origin, the applicant's home country usually offers several loan options, too.
+Depending on the student's country of origin, the applicant's home country usually offers several loan options as well.

 There are several ways for students to find a job or volunteer engagement in and around Murcia.
-Please note, however, that in many cases, good knowledge of the Spanish language is seen as a prerequisite.
+Please note, however, that in many cases, good knowledge of the Spanish language is necessary.